zamathebest/bots/README.md

-# bots-edi.github.io
+# Bots Documentation
-Documentation for Bots
+This work was started by @abhishek-ram at https://github.com/abhishek-ram/bots/tree/sphinx-docs/docs